 The agreement focuses upon the needs of the individual student and allows for flexibility and professional judgment to be exercised by personnel.
 It also spells out the roles of each agency in referral, outreach, and the provision of service.
 The blindness-specific curriculum services that are identified in the Individualized Education Program (IEP) and 504 plans facilitate the achievement of the employment goal, which is further developed in the Vocational Rehabilitation Individual Plan for Employment (IPE).
 DBVI, the student and parent(s)/guardian(s) develop the IPE, utilizing the interests, strengths, and needs of the student.

-Local transition events continue to be effective in connecting employment programs, vocational programs, skills of blindness instruction, and special education programs to employers as an aid to sorting out career options, developing successful work histories, and creating employment opportunities for students.
-In addition, collaboration with Maine CITE provides education and services for furthering the use of assistive technologies that bridge education and employment.
+Local transition events *are* effective in connecting employment programs, vocational programs, skills of blindness instruction, and special education programs to employers as an aid to sorting out career options, developing successful work histories, and creating employment opportunities for students.
+In addition, collaboration with Maine CITE provides education and services for furthering the use of assistive technologies that bridge education and employment. *Unfortunately, in-person events have been limited due to the pandemic.*

-Examples of some activities relating to transition:

-A 2-hour presentation was provided to staff at University of Maine, Learning Center (Bryant Pond).
-DBVI worked with staff to help them better understand the needs of folks who are blind who attend their programs.
-DBVI walked through the “school program” that is used and made appropriate recommendations and aided them in some temporary braille signage.
-The Learning Center is interested in having DBVI staff consult from time/time and would be interested in having students do a field trip to use their outdoor site/staff to do some adventuresome outdoor activities (archery, low & high ropes, zip line, animal and plant exploration, along with basic outdoor education).

-A VRT from the Iris Network and DBVI staff presented VRT and O&M Service information to help train the new Career Advisors at Goodwill who will potentially work with DBVI clients.
-DBVI services were discussed along with demonstrations of items often used with clients with vision loss at home and at worksites to support learning by the staff.
-Stations were set up to give Goodwill staff time to walk through as teams, one team using vision loss simulators while another team guided them through a task.
-After this hands-on learning was completed, there was question/answer session to provide a better understanding of when/how DBVI would support a client with vision loss at a jobsite.

-A former DBVI VR client and staff person did a public outreach at the Watershed School in Camden.
-There were 20 high school students and two staff members in attendance.
-The students learned human guide technique and navigated with white canes while wearing simulator goggles.
-The program was 50 minutes long.

 (2)(B).
 The purpose of this collaboration with DOE is to promote and establish a process that results in an effective working relationship between state agencies on behalf of, and with youth with disabilities, in order to gain the greatest benefit from their respective programs and services.
 For DBVI, direct services are provided by teams comprised of specially trained blindness professionals, such as BLRS, TVIs, and O&Ms. Specialized training includes (but not limited to) the development of visual and spatial concepts, use of adaptive aids, and instruction in reading and writing Braille (when appropriate).